 We timed it perfectly with no evidence of its dangerous history.

 Jack Sound is a treacherous body of water

 About 800 metres (2,600 ft) wide between the island of Skomer and the Pembrokeshire mainland.
 This area contains numerous reefs and a tidal race of up to 6 knots of flow.

 It is used by boats to avoid a three-mile detour around the island and has its share of sunken shipwrecks.
 For sea kayakers, it’s a great place to practice advanced moving water skills.

 The island and the sound are both parts of the Skomer Marine Nature Reserve.

 “Kayaking around the back of the island gave us a rare opportunity to view Razorbills, Guillemots and of course the Puffins…..”

 The seals appeared

 We discovered this female seal following us and she just kept getting braver…

 Swimming alongside us so close we had to be careful not to hit her with our paddles.
 At one point Libby said to me “my boat feels heavy”.
-I looked under her boat to see that this seal was hugging the hull of her kayak and by the look of things thoroughly enjoying the ride.
-We stopped at this point and the seal then tried to get up onto my kayak.
-I stayed calm as she was clearly just having fun with this big red toy.
+I looked under her boat to see that this female seal was hugging the hull of her kayak.
+By the look of things, she was thoroughly enjoying the ride.
+We stopped paddling our kayaks to sit and enjoy the moment at this point the seal tried to get up onto my kayak.
+I stayed calm as she was clearly just having fun with this big red toy (my sea kayak).